grz0zrg/fas/README.md

 Granular synthesis is a mean to generate sounds by using small grains of sounds blended together and forming a continuous stream.

-FAS grains source are audio files (.wav, .flac or any formats supported by [libsndfile](https://github.com/erikd/libsndfile)) automatically loaded into memory from the "grains" folder by default.
+FAS grains source are audio files (.wav, .flac or any formats supported by [libsndfile](https://github.com/erikd/libsndfile)) automatically loaded into memory from the "grains" directory by default.

 Both asynchronous and synchronous granular synthesis is implemented and can be used at the same time.